Fine Art Landscape Photography

 John Denver music, Denali & Me

-Having always enjoyed nature photography, and combined with my degree in, and lifelong interest of the natural sciences, I often visualized photographic opportunities while driving many miles in my previous sales career.
-My interest though, in both photography and the natural environment never waned.
+Visualized Photographic OpportunitiesCombined with my degree and lifelong interest of the natural sciences, I often visualized photographic opportunities while driving many miles in my previous sales career.
+Due to schedules, I did not have the time to commit the vision to film.
+My interest, though, in both photography and the natural environment never waned.

-As a self-taught, award-winning Wisconsin fine art landscape photographer, my photographic goal has always been to "give a voice" to the land and the natural environment, (paraphrasing a John Denver lyric from "Wild Montana Skies") in my own small way.
+My photographic goal has always been to "give a voice" to the land and the natural environment, (paraphrasing a John Denver lyric from "Wild Montana Skies") in my own small way.

-When initially looking through the viewfinder, I hear the music that exists within the scene.
+The Music of the SceneWhen initially looking through the viewfinder, I hear music that exists within the scene.
 Each aspect becomes one instrument playing its part in the total composition.

-I believe that art is not a commodity.
-Each creation contains the uniqueness brought forth by the artist.
-(Once again, the very reason I print my prints).
 Those who invest in my fine art prints fully understand and appreciate this uniqueness.

-Look on the lower right corner of your print.
-There, you will find my individually and personally hand-signed signature, your "certificate of authenticity".
-I do not use an electronic digital signature on any of my fine art prints.
+I do not use an electronic digital signature on any fine art prints.

-When ready to make your investment, my prints are available both on-line (gallery prints as well the art fair prints).
-Art fair prints also available at selected Wisconsin art fairs that I attend.
+When ready to make your investment, my prints are available both on-line and at selected Wisconsin art fairs.

 All fine art prints are back with my complete customer satisfaction.